citp/privacy-policy-historical/g/gl/gla/glassesdirect.co.uk.md

-> *The following text is extracted and transformed from the glassesdirect.co.uk privacy policy that was archived on 2015-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150607234217id_/http%3A//www.glassesdirect.co.uk/help/privacy-policy-full) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the glassesdirect.co.uk privacy policy that was archived on 2015-09-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150908031021id_/https%3A//www.glassesdirect.co.uk/help/privacy-policy-full) for the most accurate reproduction.*

 # Privacy Policy Full | Glasses Direct ™ UK's Most Trusted Online Prescription Glasses Retailer

 ## 1. Introduction

-**PLEASE DO NOT SEND EMAILS OR REGISTER ON THE SITE IF YOU DO NOT WANT THAT INFORMATION TO BE PROCESSED BY US IN THE WAYS DESCRIBED BY THIS NOTICE.
-BY PROVIDING US WITH INFORMATION ON THE SITE, YOU CONSENT TO THE TRANSFER OF PERSONAL DATA AS DESCRIBED IN THE FOLLOWING POLICY**
+**Please do not send emails or register on the site if you do not want that information to be processed by us in the ways described by this notice.
+By providing us with information on the site, you consent to the transfer of personal data as described in the following  policy.**

 Your privacy is important to us.
 This Privacy and Cookie Policy explains what information we collect about you and what we do with it.
 Please take a few minutes to read it.